eddie-cosma/medberg/README.md

 ## Downloading files

 Any individual file can be downloaded using the `get()` method of the File class.
+By default, the file contents will be saved to `File.contents`.
 Optional parameters can be specified for the save directory (`save_dir`) and local filename (`save_name`).
-If these are omitted, the file will be saved in the current working directory using the original filename by default.
+If these are included, the file will also be saved to disk.
 Five attempts will be made to download the file by default.
 This can be overriden with the `max_tries` parameter.

 ```python
 con.files[0].get(save_dir='C:\\Users\\yourname\\Downloads\\',